flipchan/rust-bitcoin/Readme.md

 ## Bitcoin address generator in Rust

-Pretty fast bitcoin address generator in Rust, built as a PoC, **DONOT USE FOR PRODUCTION**
+Pretty fast bitcoin address generator in Rust, built as a PoC, **DO NOT USE FOR PRODUCTION**

 ### Run me it: